 For wah pedals, you don’t necessarily have to spend a lot on the Real McCoy Custom RMC8 Guitar Eqwahlyzer or MXR MC404 CAE Wah.
 The main thing you want to look out for when getting a wah pedal is to ensure that it has true bypass so the pedal won’t change your base tone.
 Jim Dunlop produces a large selection of wah pedals that can suit your needs.

-Going down the rabbit hole of chasing tone through guitar pedals can be a costly exercise, so I highly suggest only getting what you feel like you’ll need.
+Going down the rabbit hole of guitar pedals can be a costly exercise, so I highly suggest only getting what you feel like you’ll need.
 It’s easy to overspend on guitar pedals, and that’s probably the one thing that’s common amongst all guitarists.
 However, without guitar pedals, certain sounds are just impossible to achieve, so they are a necessary cost.
 Happy tone hunting!

 Next: on John Mayer's influences